chenaoxuan/BERT-Easy-Tutorial/README.md

 Run ```train.by``` with default configuration to start training!

-For detailed explanations of data and code, please refer to the <a ref="Tutorial. md">Tutorial</a>.
+For detailed explanations of data and code, please refer to the <a ref="Tutorial.md">Tutorial</a>.

 ## Reference